-Solution: By being direct about his lack of progress, asking why, and coaching the issue, I am attacking the problem.
+Solution: Speak clearly!
+By being direct about his lack of progress, asking why, and coaching the issue, I am attacking the problem.
 As a coach, I am there to make him better.
 Period!
 If Bob knows that is always my goal, I can be direct.
 I have built that trust and that expectation.

 The Bottom Line:

 My approach runs counter to the norms of business coaching.
 But just because something is supported by a lot of well-educated counselors and HR professionals, does not mean it is effective.
-The bottom line of coaching is the growth of my people and the results they deliver.
+The bottom line of coaching is about the growth of my people and the results they deliver.